-March, 2015
+March, 2018

-Laminate flooring from Lumber Liquidators that was manufactured in China has recently been found to emit large quantities of formaldehyde gas, a potent irritant and known human carcinogen.
+Laminate flooring from Lumber Liquidators that was manufactured in China prior to 2016 has been found to emit large quantities of formaldehyde gas, a potent irritant and known human carcinogen.
 The emission rates substantially exceed those allowed by the State of California.